How is the course structured?

 Please refer to the following information document for information on requirements and examples.

-The master thesis and the master colloquium form the master degree module.
-The master thesis should be issued in the 2nd semester at the earliest.
-Prerequisite for the registration of the master thesis is the proof of at least 48 credits.
+The Master's thesis and the Master's colloquium form the Master's degree module.
+The Master's thesis should be submitted in the 2nd semester at the earliest.
+Proof of at least 48 credits is required to register for the Master's thesis.